HPI-Information-Systems/Metanome-Frontend/README.md

 More information about the [Metanome platform](https://github.com/HPI-Information-Systems/Metanome) can be found in the corresponding repository.

 The Metanome frontend is supplied under Apache License.
-You can use and extend the tool to develop your own profiling algorithms.
+You can use and extend the frontend to interact with the Metanome platform.